 Final season: 2005

-Prowling pro football sidelines from 1986 to 2005, Flutie spent the early part of his quarterbacking career bouncing from franchise to franchise before finally getting a starting shot with the New England Patriots — whereupon he promptly disappeared into the icy wilderness of the Canadian football league for a decade, returning to the NFL in 1998 to head up the signal calling for the Buffalo Bills and finally retiring with the same Patriots that first gave him the starting job.
+Prowling pro football sidelines from 1986 to 2005 according to the NFL, Flutie got a starting shot with the New England Patriots in 1987, but then promptly disappeared into the icy wilderness of the Canadian Football League for almost a decade, and later being inducted in the Canadian Football Hall of Fame.
+Flutie eventually returned to the NFL in 1998 to head up the signal calling for the Buffalo Bills and finally retired in 2005 after a season with the same Patriots that first gave him a starting position.

 4. Vinny Testaverde